scylladb/scylla-operator/docs/source/api-reference/groups/scylla.scylladb.com/scylladbdatacenters.rst

      - imagePullSecrets is an optional list of references to secrets in the same namespace used for pulling any images used by this spec.
    * - :ref:`metadata<api-scylla.scylladb.com-scylladbdatacenters-v1alpha1-.spec.metadata>`
      - object
-     - metadata controls shared metadata for all pods created based on this spec.
+     - metadata controls shared metadata for all resources created based on this spec.
    * - minReadySeconds
      - integer
      - minReadySeconds is the minimum number of seconds for which a newly created ScyllaDB node should be ready for it to be considered available.
 When used to control load balanced traffic, this can give the load balancer in front of a node enough time to notice that the node is ready and start forwarding traffic in time.
 Because it all depends on timing, the order is not guaranteed and, if possible, you should use readinessGates instead.
 If not provided, Operator will determine this value.